 Why Isn’t There AAC for Adults?

-Have you ever wondered why there seems to be a lack of effective AAC options for adults?
+Have you ever wondered why there seems to be a lack of effective augmentative and alternative communication (AAC) options for adult users?
 If so, you’re not alone!
 Many people searching for AAC solutions have encountered the same issue, and it’s led them to Spoken.

-It’s time to get real: AAC users possess diverse communication abilities and needs, but the vast majority of AAC apps overlook this fact by utilizing the same, tired formula.
-Communication board-based apps (which are grids of “cards” containing words and matching illustrations) impose strict limitations and focus on allowing users to convey only the most basic needs.
-This can make some AAC users feel like they are using something designed for children, turning them away from something that they need.
-While board-based apps are invaluable and perfectly valid tools for plenty of adults, they are far too limiting for others.
+It’s time to get real: AAC users possess diverse communication abilities and needs, but the vast majority of AAC options overlook this fact by utilizing the same, tired formula.
+Any AAC based on communication boards (which are grids of “cards” containing words and matching illustrations) imposes strict limitations and focus on allowing users to convey only the most basic needs.
+This can make some AAC users feel like they are using something designed for children, sometimes turning them away from tools that could vastly improve their lives.
+While board-based options are invaluable and perfectly valid tools for plenty of adults, they are far too limiting for others.
 That’s why Spoken decided to try something different.

 We’re on a mission to break the mold and provide AAC that allows you to convey complex thoughts, employ a larger vocabulary, and communicate in a way that’s authentic to your personality.